 On September 20, 2019, Kimco filed a written motion to recuse or disqualify Ms. Jung.
-14 Kimco argued that an appearance of impropriety existed due to Ms. Jung's testimony before the Planning Board in January 2018 and her questioning of Department employees and Mr. Reed.
-According to Kimco, because Ms. Jung's questioning of Department employees and Mr. Reed echoed the same concerns she raised in her Planning Board testimony, it appeared that Ms. Jung had already decided to vote against Kimco's Petition based on her predetermined personal opinions rather than the evidence presented to the Zoning Board.
+Kimco argued that an appearance of impropriety existed due to Ms. Jung's testimony before the Planning Board in January 2018 and her questioning of Department employees and Mr. Reed.
+According to Kimco, because Ms. Jung's questioning of of the Howard County Zoning Board, non-preliminary motions "shall be made by written motion."
+Rules of Procedure of the Howard County Zoning Board § 2.403(D)(5).
+This requirement was not in place, however, when the motion was filed.

-14 Because we review the Zoning Board's decision not to disqualify Ms. Jung, we refer to this issue as "disqualification" rather than "recusal" throughout this opinion.
+&lt;sup>14 Because we review the Zoning Board's decision not to disqualify Ms. Jung, we refer to this issue as "disqualification" rather than "recusal" throughout this opinion.